 Between the late 2nd century AD and the early 3rd century AD the Romans built a wall surrounding the strategic port on the north bank of the Thames River.
 They named the city Londinium, present day London.
 Parts of this wall survives today, its history reflecting the story of London over the centuries.
 The London Wall Walk, first established by the Museum of London in 1984, is a popular activity, starting at the Tower of London and ending at the Museum of London near the Barbican.

-26 January 2021: we continue to update this article, with new photographs, an new interactive map and much more information being added.
-Please bear with us over the next day or two.
+20 February 2022: we continue to update this article, with new photographs, an new interactive map and much more information being added.

 At this section of the London Wall, known as Cooper’s Row, the wall survives to a height of 10.6m (35 ft).
 Of that only the first 4.4m (14.5 ft) is Roman construction.